GEMScienceTools/nrml_converters/README.md

 * lxml
 * oq-hazardlib (https://github.com/gem/oq-hazardlib) - only
     for eventset_converter.py
+* oq-nrmllib (https://github.com/gem/oq-nrmllib) - for source_model_converter.py,
+    rupture_model_converter.py and hazard_curve_converter.py
 * shapely - only for source_model_converter.py
 * pyshp - only for source_model_converter.py
 * GMT (http://gmt.soest.hawaii.edu) - only for disaggregation_converter.py

-If working in an environment where OpenQuake is already installed then the first four python dependencies are already available.
+If working in an environment where OpenQuake is already installed then the first five python dependencies are already available.
 The only missing one is ``pyshp`` which can be installed using the following command:

 >> sudo pip install pyshp